rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/SrirachaBourbonBarbecueSauce.rst

 Directions
 ----------

-1. Combine all ingredients in heavy large saucepan.
-Bring to boil over medium heat, stirring occasionally.
-Reduce heat to medium-low; simmer uncovered until sauce thickens and flavours blend, stirring frequently, about 15 minutes.
+1. Combine everything in a heavy large saucepan.
+Bring to a boil over medium heat, stirring occasionally.
+Reduce heat to medium-low and simmer uncovered until the sauce thickens and the flavours blend, about 15 minutes, stirring frequently.
 (Can be made 1 week ahead.
-Cover; chill.)
+Cover and chill.)